opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/kms_key_v1.md

 * `is_enabled` - (Optional) Specifies whether the key is enabled.
 Defaults to true.
   Changing this updates the state of existing key.

+* `rotation_interval` - (Optional) Rotation interval.
+The value is an integer ranging from 30 to 365.
+   Set the interval based on how often a CMK is used.
+   If it is frequently used, set a short interval; otherwise, set a long one.

+* `rotation_enabled` - (Optional) Specifies whether the key is enabled for rotation.

 * `tags` - (Optional) Tags key/value pairs to associate with the AutoScaling Group.